rhundhausen/littlebigtop/content/donate.md

 ## Support Little Big Top Boise

-As a nonprofit organization, **Little Big Top Boise** depends on community support to keep our circus arts programs accessible, empowering, and youth-led.
+As a nonprofit organization, **Little Big Top** depends on community support in order to  continue serving the young circus arts athletes in the Treasure Valley.

 Your donation helps us:

-- Provide scholarships for young performers
+- Provide travel cost assistance for our student athletes.
-- Maintain safe aerial equipment and performance gear
+- Maintain safe aerial equipment and performance gear.
-- Offer free or low-cost shows for schools and community events
-- Train and mentor the next generation of circus artists
+- Train and mentor the next generation of circus artists.

 Every dollar makes a difference — and all donations go directly toward our mission of building confidence, creativity, and community through circus arts.